XayviLG/CAPSTONE_PROJECT_WP/README.md

 Project Title : Scalable and Fault-tolerant WordPress Website on AWS

-Description : A turnkey solution for deploying a scalable and fault-tolerant WordPress website on AWS using Terraform, Git, and GitHub, following the Scrum methodology.
+Description : A turnkey solution for deploying a scalable and fault-tolerant WordPress website on AWS using VS Code, Terraform, Git, and GitHub, following the Scrum methodology.

 The solution would use the following components: